 What Is A Mood Board And Why You Need One

-Designer Ralph Caplin once said “Thinking about design can be hard, but not thinking about it can be disastrous.”
+Designer Ralph Caplin once said “Thinking about design can be hard, but

 When trying to convey a design idea, moods, feelings and textures can be hard to communicate.
 Professional interior designers will often use mood boards; a collection of textures, images and text related to a design theme as a reference point.
 They are an ideal way to convey your idea to clients, or to help them see how their inspirational image translates into actual samples.